EcoCareSoftwareEngineering/backend/docs/API.md

 All endpoints return `Status Code 200` for success and `Status Code 500` for errors.

+For more information on data stored in the database see [models.py](../app/models.py)

 Overview:
 - General
+  - [`GET /unlock/`](#check-if-the-smart-home-has-a-pin-enabled) - Check if the local device has a PIN enabled
   - [`POST /unlock/`](#unlock-smart-home) - Request access if PIN code setup for smart home
 - IoT Devices
   - [`GET /devices/`](#get-all-iot-devices) - Get all devices (including querying)